Baron & Budd Attorney and Shareholder Burton LeBlanc to Speak on Opioid Epidemic at American Association for Justice

 A criminal probe by the U.S. Attorney’s office will investigate whether or not GM broke any laws after waiting more than a decade to disclose the faulty ignition problems.

-If you or someone you know owns a vehicle affected by the recall and have suffered a serious injury, please call the GM ignition recall lawyers at Baron and Budd at 818-839-2320 or visit our website here for more information: //baronandbudd.com/areas-of-practice/gm-faulty-ignition-recall/
+If you or someone you know owns a vehicle affected by the recall and have suffered a serious injury, please call the GM ignition recall lawyers at Baron and Budd at 818-839-2320 or visit our website here for more information: //baronandbudd.com/class-actions/auto-defects/gm-faulty-ignition-recall/

 With a history of over 35 years “Protecting What’s Right” for individuals, communities, and governmental entities, Baron and Budd is a well-established law firm devoted to making a positive difference.
 With offices in Dallas, Austin, Los Angeles and Baton Rouge, Baron and Budd is able to take on complicated and expensive cases within the realms of dangerous drugs and medical devices, asbestos-related illnesses, consumer fraud, water contamination, the Gulf oil spill and fraudulent financial practices.